JungleComputing/clusteremulator/README.txt

 Each node needs to know what its purpose is (running part of the application, or running a SmartSockets hub).
-This is done via a central PoolInfo server that gives every node a zero-based during startup.
+This is done via a central PoolInfo server that gives every node a zero-based rank during startup.
 The first N nodes become regular application nodes, while the last C nodes run the SmartSockets hubs.
 The PoolInfo server is also used to synchronize all nodes at runtime.
 This server has to be started before starting your application, using the script 'bin/poolinfo-server.sh'.